Too Allergic

 There has been a reported case of an allergic reaction that was triggered by inhalation of steam/vapor from cooked beet.

-Beetroot Allergy symptoms
+Beetroot allergy symptoms

 If beetroot allergy was ruled out of the equation, It is no doubt that one could clearly see the importance and benefits of beetroot in today’s world.
 Unfortunately, it isn’t that easy.